 Parent A to Z Guide

-The Provost serves as the chief academic officer and is responsible for the planning, implementation and administration of the University's academic programs, which includes the College of Arts and Sciences, the School of Nursing and Health Sciences, and the Graham School of Management, as well as the Stump Library, the Center for International Education, the Center for Instructional Design and Academic Technology, and other related services of the University.
+The Provost serves as the chief academic officer and is responsible for the planning, implementation and administration of the University's academic programs, which includes the College of Liberal Arts and Education and College of Nursing, Health Sciences and Business, as well as the Stump Library, the Center for International Education, the Center for Instructional Design and Academic Technology, and other related services of the University.
 The provost works together with the deans and the senior leadership to develop and implement the academic vision for the University.
 Saint Xavier offers undergraduate and graduate programs that are administered through Academic Affairs.
 The provost serves in place of the president in the event of his or her absence.

 A-219, Warde Academic Center

 The mission of Center for Accessibility Resources at Saint Xavier University is to ensure that qualified individuals with disabilities are afforded an equal opportunity to participate in and benefit from the programs, services, and activities of the University through the identification and enactment of reasonable modifications to institutional policies and procedures, the provision of effective auxiliary aids and services, and to educational services.
 Students with disabilities who wish to request accommodations should contact the office.

 The Office of Admission's goal is to introduce prospective students to Saint Xavier's campus and guide applicants through the application process.
 Students can arrange a visit to campus through Admission at their convenience and meet with an admission counselor who can help them through the admission process.